parsec-cloud/Parsec-Cloud-Preparation-Tool/Readme.md

 Google T4 VW      (Tesla T4 with Virtual Workstation Driver)

 ### Issues:
-Q. Stuck at downloading resouces for more than 1 minute
+Q. Stuck at 24%
-A. Close the Powershell Window, remove both Parsec-Cloud-Preparation-Tool.zip and folder from downloads, re-run script by copying code.
+A. Keep waiting, this installation takes a while.

 Q. Google P100 is stuck at 1366x768
 A. You should delete your machine and use the Virtual Workstation variety of the P100 Instance